 The wool staple length is from 2.5-3 inches (82-77mm).
 Ewes weigh 90-110 pounds, with rams weighing 120-200 pounds.
-Face color is white, with a black nose and black around the eyes.
-Definition of alpines Steinschaf: The alpines sheep has both horns and hooves which are completely covered in white hair and are very resistant to wear.
+The face color is white, with a black nose and black around the eyes.
+Definition of alpine Steinschaf: The alpine sheep has both horns and hooves which are completely covered in white hair and are very resistant to wear.

 Alpines steinschaf is docile and quiet.
 They are grazers, active throughout the year.
 They are known to be highly resistant to cold weather.

 - Adaptability: alpines Steinschaf is hardy and can survive without special care, but it has a good capacity for adaptation.

 - Early maturity: the average age of first lambing is 22 months for ewes and 30 months for rams.

 - Fertility: high fertility rate of alpines Steinschaf.

 - Growth: alpines Steinschaf reaches puberty at the age of 12 months.
 The average weight of a female sheep is 50±5 kg, and males are 60±5 kg.
 The length of the wool is 6-8 inches (15–20 cm).

 The ewes give birth to 2 lambs at a time.
 Sometimes up to 4 lambs can be born if they are twins or triplets.